thisdwhitley/scrawlings/content/post/2018-10-07-above-ground-irrigation.md

 #### LESSON 2

-> I relied too much on *hoping* that the rain was sufficent for watering (basically I think I stopped watering too early in the season...)
+> I relied too much on *hoping* that the rain was sufficient for watering (basically I think I stopped watering too early in the season...)

 In order to address this second "lesson," I have purchased the a bunch of stuff